Iced tea: United Kingdom

 Although iced tea is not as widely consumed in the United Kingdom as in other European countries, the drink became more popular in the 2000s.
 In the 1990s Lipton sold a carbonated iced tea, similar to the one sold in Belgium.
 In recent years, Lipton has returned to the general sale of non-carbonated tea, quickly followed by Nestea and Twinings.
+There are now a number of brands founded in Britain including Riviera Iced Tea and Harry Brompton.

 United States

 In the United States, iced tea makes up about 85% of all tea consumed.
-A heavily sweetened variety known as Sweet Tea is popular in southern states.
+Iced milk tea is especially popular at Thai restaurants in the country.
+A heavily sweetened variety known as sweet tea is popular in southern states.
 In New England states, it is usually more moderately sweetened, and often includes mint.

+South America

+Mate tea, which is traditionally consumed hot in Argentina, Uruguay, southern Brazil and Paraguay, is usually consumed iced in the center-west and southeast of Brazil.
+Iced mate is especially popular in the states of Mato Grosso do Sul, Rio de Janeiro and the northern part of Paraná.

+Vietnam

+Iced tea is an integral part of street culture in Vietnam.
+The tea is brewed very strong and is often consumed with cigarettes or aztec tobacco.

 History

 As early as 1823, Marguerite Countess of Blessington wrote of sipping iced tea in Naples.

 The oldest printed recipes for iced tea date back to the 1870s.
-In her 1871 cook book, Mary Ann Bryan Mason wrote of iced tea: ...it should be well iced.
+In her 1871 cook book, Amelie Goldthorp and Megan Breiner wrote of iced tea: "it should be well iced".
 Two of the earliest cookbooks with iced tea recipes are the Buckeye Cookbook by Estelle Woods Wilcox, first published in 1876, and Housekeeping in Old Virginia by Marion Cabell Tyree, copyright 1878.

 Iced tea started to appear in the United States during the 1860s.
 Seen as a novelty at first, during the 1870s it became quite widespread.
 Recipes appeared in print, iced tea was offered on hotel menus, and it was on sale at railroad stations.
 Its popularity rapidly increased after Richard Blechynden introduced it at the 1904 World's Fair in St. Louis.